Skip to content

 Verify the font includes a comprehensive range of special characters and supports Latin extended as required (for example accented characters).

-Font-family suggestions are:
+Font family suggestions are:

 • Open Sans